haneefdm/SimpleRag/README.md

 This is a simple exercise on learning about RAG.
 It has no useful purpose other than sharing with a few people.

-I took a sample RAG tutorial from [Hugging Face article](https://huggingface.co/blog/ngxson/make-your-own-rag)
+I took a RAG tutorial from [Hugging Face article](https://huggingface.co/blog/ngxson/make-your-own-rag)

 It works of course.
-But I wanted to see if I can use another language like TS and Golang.
-It does after a bit of massaging and GH Copilot was a LOT of help
+But I wanted to see if I can use another languages like TS and Golang.
+It works after a bit of massaging and GH Copilot was a LOT of help.
+Even the python script from HuggingFace had one minor issue.
+Go was the easiest to translate to, that was surprising.

 All three versions gave wildly different results for the same prompt.
 I found out why and set the temperature to 0.1 for all versions.
 This made it much more stable and gave similar results as expected.